clairedn/cuda_multimulti_DDM/README.md

     - Computes radial averages for each q-value
     - Computes sector averages for each angle segment when angular analysis is enabled

-12. Writes ISF results to files (fitting is not included now)
+12. Writes ISF results to files
     - Separate file for each combination of episode, window index, scale, and tile index
     - Includes metadata about parameters used in analysis in the first two rows (lambda values and tau values (converted in seconds))